-On November 1, 1924, William Tilghman is murdered by a corrupt prohibition agent who resented Tilghman’s refusal to ignore local bootlegging operations.
+On November 1, 1924, William Tilghman is murdered by a corrupt Prohibition agent who resented Tilghman’s refusal to ignore local bootlegging operations.
 Tilghman, one of the famous marshals who brought law and order to the Wild West, was 71 years old.

 Known to both friends and enemies as “Uncle Billy,” Tilghman was one of the most honest and effective lawmen of his day.
 Born in Fort Dodge, Iowa, in 1854, Tilghman moved west when he was only 16 years old.
-Once there, he flirted with a life of crime after falling in with a crowd of disreputable young men who stole horses from Indians.
-After several narrow escapes with angry Indians, Tilghman decided that rustling was too dangerous and settled in Dodge City, Kansas, where he briefly served as a deputy marshal before opening a saloon.
+Once there, he flirted with a life of crime after falling in with a crowd of disreputable young men who stole horses from Native Americans.
+After several narrow escapes with angry Native Americans, Tilghman decided that rustling was too dangerous and settled in Dodge City, Kansas, where he briefly served as a deputy marshal before opening a saloon.
 He was arrested twice for alleged train robbery and rustling, but the charges did not stick.

 Despite this shaky start, Tilghman gradually built a reputation as an honest and respectable young man in Dodge City.
 He became the deputy sheriff of Ford County, Kansas, and later, the marshal of Dodge City.
 Tilghman was one of the first men into the territory when Oklahoma opened to settlement in 1889, and he became a deputy U.S. marshal for the region in 1891.
 In the late 19th century, lawlessness still plagued Oklahoma, and Tilghman helped restore order by capturing some of the most notorious bandits of the day.